 An Accident Report can be very important to us and to your treating doctors, so if you are wondering how long to wait before reporting your car accident, don’t wait, get it done quickly to avoid delays.
 It is crucial that we all know how the accident happened and how much property damage was sustained by each vehicle involved.
-In many cases, we can dramatically use car or motorcycle damage reports and photos to help secure a better settlement, depending on the severity of the “impact”.
+In many cases, we can dramatically use car damage reports and photos to help secure a better settlement, depending on the severity of the “impact”.
 Dramatic impact photos can help convince a jury and/or an insurance company that your injuries are real and not imagined.
 Also, your treating doctors will better understand your injuries after seeing your accident report and accident photos.
 Sometimes photos can be the best evidence!

 If you need the help of an experienced Colorado Springs law firm to help you navigate your accident claim, give us a call anytime for a free case evaluation.